MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/visual/material-visual.md

 ## Customize Material Visual

-The Material Visual package is a collection of custom renderers that affect the appearance of Xamarin.Forms controls.
+The Material Visual NuGet package is a collection of renderers that realize the Xamarin.Forms controls.
 Customizing Material Visual controls is identical to customizing default controls.

-Effects are recommended when the goal is to customize the appearance of an existing control.
-If a Material Visual renderer already exists, it is easier to customize the appearance of the control with an effect than it is to subclass the renderer.
-Using an effect has these advantages:
+Effects are the recommended technique when the goal is to customize an existing control.
+If a Material Visual renderer exists, it is less work to customize the control with an effect than it is to subclass the renderer.

-- Effects are modular and can be applied to any control that supports them.
-- Effects can be applied to a single control.
-- Multiple effects can be added to a single control.

 For more information about effects see [Xamarin.Forms effects](~/xamarin-forms/app-fundamentals/effects/index.md).

-Custom renderers are recommended when a material renderer does not already exist.
-The following is a list of Material Visual renderers:
+Custom renderers are the recommended technique when a material renderer does not exist.
+The following renderer classes are included with Material Visual:

 - `MaterialButtonRenderer`
 - `MaterialCheckBoxRenderer`